 I recently had my first experience with Uber’s ride scheduling service, and I was nervous about the driver arriving on time for me to make my flight.
 For a domestic departure at 6:40 a.m., I requested that the driver arrive between 4:45 a.m. and 5:00 a.m. for a 30- to 40-minute drive, with the goal of arriving at the airport more than one hour before my flight.
 Sure enough, the driver arrived on time, but what if he was delayed?
 I had built in extra time to call a taxi or another driver.

-Kresl told our advocates he based his pickup window on his typical departure time for an international flight when he was driving himself.
+Kresl told our advocate, Michelle Couch-Friedman, that he based his pickup window on his typical departure time for an international flight when he was driving himself.
 But without the departure time in his control, he was leaving the timing up to Uber’s driver and didn’t allow enough time to get to O’Hare to begin with.

 Kresl mailed a complaint to Uber’s Chicago office, but it was returned to him, marked “Address Unknown.”
 He could have escalated his complaint via email to executives at Uber.
 We list their contact information on our website.

-Instead, he contacted our advocates, who told him we didn’t think he had any recourse with Uber.
-We cited his late departure time and reiterated that Uber does not offer a guarantee on their arrival times and that their terms state that they are not responsible for any loss that may arise from the use of their service.
+Instead, he contacted our advocacy team.
+Friedman told him that she didn’t think he had any recourse with Uber.
+She cited his late departure time and reiterated that Uber does not offer a guarantee on their arrival times and that their terms state that they are not responsible for any loss that may arise from the use of their service.
 Unfortunately, this is not a case that we could successfully advocate.
-I am sorry that we could not be more helpful.